Gozinne/WEB-STACK-IMPLEMENTATION-MERN-.github.io/README.md

   style="display: inline-block; margin: 0 auto; max-width: 300px">
 ***

-//Make a new directory for your To-Do list.
+// Make a new directory for your To-Do list.
 ```
 mkdir Todo
 ```
-//Use the ls command to check that the Todo directory has been created
+// Use the ls command to check that the Todo directory has been created
 ```
 ls
 ```
-//Change your current directory to the newly created directory
+// Change your current directory to the newly created directory
 ```
 cd Todo
 ```
-//Next use this command to create a package.json file
+// Next use this command to create a package.json file
 ```
 npm init
 ```
 This file will normally include information about your programme as well as the dependencies it needs to execute.
 Follow the prompts after running the command.
 You can accept the default values by hitting **Enter** many times, then typing **yes** to authorise writing out the package.json file.

-//Ascertain that the package.json file has been produced.
+// Ascertain that the package.json file has been produced.
 ```
 ls
 ```